Aedrus/cicero-online-writer/readme.md

 # Cicero Writing App
+> __NOTICE__: The Cicero Project has been moved to a private repository for internal development.
+The documentation and file architecture in this repository have been archived for educational purposes.
+For inquiries about Cicero and its codebase, please reach out to me at mario.ferrera@ardentethos.com
 ## Overview
 Cicero is an easy-to-use and flexible online writer for authors and writers.
 It offers a full host of tools and functionality with the goal of never getting in the way of the user's creativity.